 As the pandemic and the public health response to it continue to evolve, we may impose additional procedures or limitations on meeting attendees or may decide to hold the meeting in a different location or solely by means of remote communication (i.e., a virtual-only meeting).
-We will issue a press release announcing any changes to the Annual Meeting, and we will also announce any changes on the Investor Relations section of our corporate website, www.crackerbarrel.com.
+We will issue a press release and make a public filing with the Securities and Exchange Commission (the "SEC"), announcing any changes to the Annual Meeting, and we will also announce any changes at the website, www.CrackerBarrelShareholders.com.
 We encourage you to check this website prior to the Annual Meeting if you are considering attending.
 Most of all, we urge all of our shareholders to consider carefully the risks inherent in travel and in attending public gatherings such as the Annual Meeting in the midst of the pandemic before making any decision to attend in person, and we look forward to the opportunity to extend to each of you our customary hospitality in less troubled years to come.